-The cost of the development is assumed to have the same distribution as research because of fewer scenarios and greater cost per scenario (see Denkenberger and Pearce [14]).
+The cost of the development is assumed to have the same distribution as research because of fewer scenarios and greater cost per scenario (see (D. C. Denkenberger & Pearce, 2016)).
 The time horizon used is the same as for research.

 If in addition to planning, research and development, catastrophe training were continuously performed, the probability of success would increase further.
-Training could include public service announcements, instructing engineers and technicians how to retrofit industrial processes, schooling regular citizens in how to raise alternate foods, etc (see Denkenberger and Pearce [14]).
-For instance, if training involved 3% of the U.S. population, and the sum of the cost and opportunity cost of the training were \$30 per hour, and it were three hours per year, this is roughly \$1 billion per year.
-The lower bound could be training 0.3% of the U.S. population similarly.
-A beta distribution (to avoid truncation) is assumed with a 95% credible interval of 40-90% chance of feeding everyone with alternate foods with a plan, research, development and training.
-Again, the improvement is truncated at 1%.
-The cost of the training is assumed to be lognormally distributed and has a 95% credible interval of \$1 billion-\$10 billion.
+Training could include public service announcements, instructing engineers and technicians how to retrofit industrial processes, schooling regular citizens in how to raise alternate foods, etc (see (D. C. Denkenberger & Pearce, 2016)).
+For instance, if training involved 3 percent of the U.S. population, and the sum of the cost and opportunity cost of the training were \$30 per hour, and it were three hours per year, this is roughly \$1 billion per year.
+The lower bound could be training 0.3 percent of the U.S. population similarly.
+A beta distribution (to avoid truncation) is assumed with a 95 percent credible interval of 40 percent to 90 percent chance of feeding everyone with alternate foods with a plan, research, development and training.
+Again, the improvement is truncated at 1 percent.
+The cost of the training is assumed to be lognormally distributed and has a 95 percent credible interval of \$1 billion.\$10 billion.
 In this case, the training is assumed to be over a specific period of 10 years.

-2.3.6.
-Cost effectiveness
+2.3.6 Cost Effectiveness

-A similar cost effectiveness module for a global analysis can be seen in Denkenberger and Pearce [14].
+A similar cost effectiveness module for a global analysis can be seen in (D. C. Denkenberger & Pearce, 2016).
 To calculate the lives saved, the time horizon is multiplied by the expected lives saved in the first year.
 This is because lives saved are typically not temporally discounted, and the number of lives saved per year would likely increase because of population growth.
 With an expected total lives saved and cost of an intervention, the cost per life saved is calculated.
-The U.S. Office of Management and Budget (OMB) guidance recommends that agencies' actions meet cost-effectiveness tests with particular conditions, such as a value of a statistical life (VSL) in the range of \$1-10 million [33].
-This range is used here as a lognormal 95% credible interval, allowing a benefit-to-cost ratio to be determined.
+The U.S. Office of Management and Budget (OMB) guidance recommends that agencies' actions meet cost-effectiveness tests with particular conditions, such as a value of a statistical life (VSL) in the range of \$1-10 million (OMB, 2003).
+This range is used here as a lognormal 95 percent credible interval, allowing a benefit-to-cost ratio to be determined.
 This is conservative because it only considers the value of lives saved and not other benefits such as lower food prices for those who would have survived without alternate foods.
 The total benefit minus the cost is the net present value (NPV).
 The payback time is the number of years after the completion of the project for the expected benefit to pay back the cost.
-Since the payback times are short, a reasonable approximation of the internal rate of return (IRR) is the reciprocal of the payback time [35].
+Since the payback times are short, a reasonable approximation of the internal rate of return (IRR) is the reciprocal of the payback time (Pearce, Denkenberger, & Zielonka, 2009).

-2.3.7.
-Summary of credible intervals
+2.3.7 Summary of Credible Intervals

-Table 2 shows the credible interval for each of the input variables.
+Table 22 shows the credible interval for each of the input variables.
 It should be noted that the upper and lower bounds for the probabilities of success of the alternative food interventions should not be viewed as hard limits, but rather as a logical progression towards greater credible interval of the probabilities of success with cumulative of no preparation < planning < research < development < training.